-When the Audio panel is displayed, selecting the DOWNMIX tab will activate the Downmix Panel as shown in Figure 7-14, only when the selected channel layout is one of 5.x, 6.x or 7.x channels.
+When the Audio Panel is displayed, selecting the shown in Figure 7-14, only when the selected channel layout is one of 5.x, 6.x or 7.x channels.
 There are two levels of downmixes on this panel.
 The top section is reserved for those cases where a downmix to 5.x channels is desired while the lower section is reserved for those cases where a downmix to stereo (2.0 channels) is desired.
 Downmixes to 5.x channels can only be performed when a 7.x channel layout is selected (6.x Discrete will use the built-in Legacy downmix).
 Downmixes to stereo can only be performed when the selected channel layout contains at least 5.x-channels.